Eddyfu45/Pikachus-Wild-Adventure/reflections.md

 - [x] What are your goals for today?
 - [x] Do you have any blockers?
 1. RESPONSE
+I finished the rest of my project and updated my README.
 2. RESPONSE
+My goal is to tweak my README just a little bit before we present.
 3. RESPONSE
+I should've add a picture to my actual background and some music of some sort.
+I also never was able to properly add an image onto README.md...

+1. What HTML, CSS, and or JavaScript skills you learned while building your game?
+2. What's one topic you want to spend more practice on?

+1. Response
+I've learned how to use the drawImage function for canvas as well as how to import the pictures and utilize it in drawImage.
+This project also provided some good practice for some topics we learned but didn't practice as much such as classes, intervals and event listeners.
+2. Response
+I definitely feel like I would benefit from more practice with css and displaying different elements on the screen such as objects, maps, movement, etc.